yonatankumsa/furniture-e-commerce/README.md

 ## Project Description

-React front-end full operating dynamic and responsive E-Commerce shop including payment connection (stripe)

-Welcome to the furniture website, built using the latest technologies including React, HTML, and CSS.
-I have integrated a furniture API to provide a wide selection of high-quality furniture pieces for you to choose from.
-Our checkout process is secure and seamless thanks to the integration of Stripe.
-Shop with confidence and find the perfect piece to furnish your space.
+As a skilled web developer, I am proud to present my latest project: a fully-functional E-Commerce website built using React, HTML, and CSS.
+This site showcases my ability to create a dynamic and responsive user experience, as well as my expertise in integrating APIs and third-party services such as the furniture API and Stripe for checkout.
+I am confident that this project demonstrates my proficiency in front-end development and would make a valuable addition to any employer's team.
+Thank you for considering my work.
 ## Built with

 - HTML